wso2/docs-choreo-dev/en/pe-docs/docs/k8s-operations/scaling/autoscale-component-replicas.md

 - **Memory Threshold**: The average memory usage across all running replicas.
 Like the **CPU Threshold**, if all active instances reach the memory threshold, the number of active replicas automatically scales up until the average memory usage falls below the threshold.

 !!! tip
-    If you update a scaling parameter, it may not immediately reflect in the Choreo Console because the change can take some time to propagate.
+    If you update a scaling parameter, it may not immediately reflect in the {{ product_name }} Console because the change can take some time to propagate.

 !!! info "Run a fixed number of replicas"
     If you want to run exactly `3` replicas for a component, you must set the minimum and maximum replicas to `3`.